-We’ve been keeping a close eye on the 2014 Sochi Winter Olympics, and we’re reminded once again how important it is to protect ourselves from the sun year round.
-In fact, sun protection is much easier to overlook during winter.
+Especially as we look at these photos from February 12 in the Mail Online, we’re reminded once again how important it is to protect ourselves from the sun year round.
+In fact, sun protection is much easier to overlook during winter, when exposure tends to be more intermittent.
 UVA and UVB rays are always a danger for unprotected skin regardless of the temperature or time of year.

 TRUE or FALSE – you’re more likely to sunburn in a snowy landscape than a grassy plain.
 Think about it.
 Ultraviolet rays from the sun reflect off of shiny surfaces such as sand, water and SNOW!
 When walking into any ski resort chalet you’ll notice bright red faces of snowboarders and skiers fresh off the hill.
 Now the only question is, are the rosy cheeks and nose from windburn or sunburn?

 Snowboarders and skiers have to protect themselves from more than frostbite.
 UV radiation exposure increases 8 to 10 percent every 1,000 feet above sea level, so if you’re snowboarding down the slopes of Breckenridge Ski Resort in Colorado, you could be starting your descent at almost 13,000 feet above sea level.
 By 13,000 feet, UV radiation exposure increases 104 to 130 percent!
 Then add the fact that snow reflects up to 80 percent of the UV light from the sun, and you’ve got UV coming from all directions.
 The combination of increased elevation and UV rays reflected by the snow puts skiers and snowboarders at an increased risk of sun damage, which can lead to premature aging and skin cancer later in life.

 While wearing sunscreen on the snowy slopes can offer sun protection, snow and wind can reduce its effectiveness.
 Avoid sunburn (and perhaps even windburn) this winter and take some advice from the Skin Cancer Foundation.